yusufovamina/Wishera-Back/README.md

 This project is open-source and available under the MIT License.

 ### ✨ Credits
-💡 Developed with ❤️ by @yusufovamina
+💡 Developed with ❤️ by @yusufovamina and @Newalgabe